graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Open the controller that wraps around the repository.
 Use the `Generate Tests` source action.
 * Take a look through the generated tests.
 The tests are only a starting point.
+* Delete the created tests before moving on.
 * What could be improved?
 What features would you like to see added?
 Please make notes.

 ## Use VisualVM from within VS Code